mono/monodevelop/emacs/README.md

 There are a few variables you can adjust to change how fsharp-mode behaves:

-- `ac-fsharp-use-popup`: Show tooltips using a popup at the cursor position.
+- `fsharp-ac-use-popup`: Show tooltips using a popup at the cursor position.
 If set to nil, display the tooltip in a split window.

 - `fsharp-doc-idle-delay`: Set the time (in seconds) to wait before showing type information in the minibuffer.

+- `fsharp-ac-intellisense-enabled`: This mode overrides some aspects of auto-complete configuration and runs the background process automatically.
+  Set to nil to prevent this.

 ### Key Bindings